Inflectra/spira-documentation/docs/Spira-User-Manual/Reports-Center.md

 # Reports Center
+!!! abstract "Available in SpiraTest, SpiraTeam, SpiraPlan"

-This section describes the reporting features of SpiraPlan®, including an overview of each of the report types that are available.
+This section describes the reporting features of Spira, including an overview of each of the report types that are available.
 When you click on the "Reports" tab on the global navigation bar, you will initially be taken to the reports home page illustrated below:

 ![](img/Reports_Center_335.png)